symfony/symfony-docs/components/event_dispatcher.rst

             ->addTag('kernel.event_subscriber');

-    ``RegisterListenersPass`` resolves aliased class names which for instance allows to refer to an event via the fully qualified class name (FQCN) of the event class.
+    ``RegisterListenersPass`` resolves aliased class names which for instance allows you to refer to an event via the fully qualified class name (FQCN) of the event class.
 The pass will read the alias mapping from a dedicated container parameter.
 This parameter can be extended by registering another compiler pass, ``AddEventAliasesPass``::